 - Perhaps too much gore for some

-Despite the game being a little choppy on higher settings, Dead Island was very impressive graphically, even for today’s standard.
+Despite the game being a little choppy on higher settings, Dead Island was very impressive graphically, even by today’s standard.
 The weapon crafting kept me opening every door and exploring every part of this vacation resort.
 I really enjoyed this game and hope to see its sequel, Dead Island: Riptide make it to the Mac as well.
 Only this time, I hope we won’t have to wait another three years.